visnkmr/perlink/README.md

 Software Utility to choose browser on a per link basis.

-Tested to work on linux.
+Tested to work on Manjaro XFCE (Linux, based on Arch), Windows 11.

   Features include Open a link in all browsers at once, expand a shortened URL before browsing it.